Intestacy Rules: Dying without a will

 Can the way a property is shared under intestacy rules be challenged?

 There are times when you can challenge how a property is shared when someone dies without leaving a will.
-The process is called making a deed of family arrangement or variation, and this needs to be done within two years of the death.
+The process is called making a deed of family arrangement or variation.
+This needs to be done within two years of the death.

 Frequently asked questions